crosswalk-project/crosswalk-website/documentation/Getting_Started/40-Run_on_Tizen.md

 Use a terminal on the emulated device to run the following steps:

-1. Open a terminal on the target as the `app` user.
+1. Open a shell on the target as the `app` user.
 You can do this using the small console icon in the top-left of the screen.

 2. Start Crosswalk as a service:

         app:~> xwalk --run-as-service

-3. Open another terminal on the Tizen target.
+3. Open another shell on the Tizen target.
 This is the session we're going to use to install the package.

 4. From this second shell, install the `xwalk-simple.xpk` package using the `xwalkctl` command (still as the app user):